ilabcode/pyhgf/docs/source/api.rst

 independent from the JAX implementation and is not required to run the code.
 It is currently used for testing.
 Will be depreciated in v0.0.2.

-.. currentmodule:: ghgf.python
+.. currentmodule:: pyhgf.python

 .. autosummary::
-   :toctree: generated/ghgf.python
+   :toctree: generated/pyhgf.python

    Model
    StandardHGF